Deepika-2709/Bandit---CTF/Level 00.md

-# OverTheWire Bandit – Level 0 (Detailed Walkthrough)
+# OverTheWire Bandit – Level 0 → Level 1 (Detailed Walkthrough)

 ## 🔐 Level Objective
-The objective of **Bandit Level 0** is to obtain the password for the next level.
+The objective of **Bandit Level 0 → Level 1** is to obtain the password for the next level.

 At Level 0, the password is stored in a file named: